Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

 pandoc 	 | The document converter used by IPython MikeTex  | If you want to do a TEX to PDF transform.
 I had so many issues with the TEX to PDF conversion by NBConvert, so settled for wkhtmltopdf(below) to convert HTML to PDF rather.
 (Convert notebook to HTML with NBconvert and then from HTML to PDF with wkhtmltopdf wkhtmltopdf  | Convert HTML to PDF pdftk   |  Can be used to combine PDF's.
-IN this case add a frontpage to the generated IPython notebook PDF.
+In this case add a frontpage to the generated IPython notebook PDF.